Ademan/rust-musig-psbt/README.md

 2. Be useful to third parties as a library (after careful review)
 3. Provide a rudimentary command line tool excercising library features

-This repo implements the [draft bip](https://github.com/achow101/bips/tree/musig2-psbt) for signing psbts using musig.
+This repo implements [bip-0373](https://github.com/bitcoin/bips/blob/master/bip-0373.mediawiki) for signing psbts using musig.

 ### Open Questions